luismiguelcasadodiaz/splunk/12_scheduling_reports.md

   -  sending results to a telemetry endpoint
   -  Run a script
   -  Send an email
-  -  POST to an external url
+  -  POST to an external url.
-  -  Manage Actions Install os build custom alert actions depending on your user role.
+  -  Manage Actions Install or build custom alert actions depending on your user role.
 Admin user will have the option to manage and add prebuilt alert actions

   ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/a3532994-f53e-4f0d-8e08-a141c5dd09f6)